jl4282/ModestWear/README_KATIE.md

 - [x] Search for outfits, styles and users
   - [x] Edit the form to choose if you want to search for outfits, styles, or clothing
   - [x] Actually search for it
+- [x] Edit the profile page - have it show the user's outfits, styles, and favorites
+  - [x] Change the layout
+  - [x] Add more information / cards showing some styles and outfits and favorites
+  - [x] Make the routes load pictures from styles and outfits
 - [ ] Set up Contact Me Form
   - [ ] Use parsley for Client Side Validation
 - [ ] Grunt